georgialoper/strongly-typed-css-stirtrek-2023/pages/6_css-in-js.md

     - Use props & states without inlining styles
       - inlining is not ideal for performance when the same styles are applied to many elements
  - Co-location
-   - Helps prevent dead code since the CSS is likely to be deleted with when the elements that use it are deleted
+   - Helps prevent dead code since CSS classes are very likely to be deleted with when the elements that use those classes are deleted
  - Locally scoped
    - Styles meant for a specific element won't have unintended affects on other elements
  - *Can* be made typesafe